-There’s one sure way to tell when any type of “ethnic” food has become mainstream in the United States: It occurs the moment the cognoscenti start differentiating between the cuisines of the country’s various regions.
+There’s one sure way to tell when any nation’s cuisine has become mainstream in the United States: It occurs the moment the cognoscenti start differentiating between the cuisines of the country’s various regions.
 With Italian food, those distinctions have existed for decades.
 Popular “red sauce” Italian has its roots in immigrant traditions from Sicily and southern Italy, while northern Italian fans might celebrate risotto and osso bucco.
-The same has happened more recently with Chinese restaurants branching out beyond familiar Cantonese classics to offers specialties from Shanghai and the rest of that vast country.
+The same has happened more recently with Chinese restaurants branching out beyond familiar Cantonese classics.

-Now, the same trend is occurring with Vietnamese food, and it’s not just about the classic political distinction between north and south that divided the country during two long decades of conflict.
+Regional differentiation is also relevant with Vietnamese food, and it’s not just about the classic distinction between north and south that divided the country during two decades of conflict.
 Almost everyone knows that Hanoi is associated with pho, the celebrated soup of beef and thin rice noodles, and Saigon is generally thought to have some of the world’s best street food.
 What about the middle of the country, though?
-For a vertically elongated nation like Vietnam, the middle is Hue, an historic former capital of the country located roughly at the midpoint of its north-south axis.
+For a vertically elongated nation like Vietnam, the middle is Hue, the historic former capital located roughly at the midpoint of its north-south axis.

 Hue Gourmet is an obviously-named restaurant serving that region’s own specialties.
-It’s one of many recent additions to the food court at Mekong Plaza, a short walk from the Sycamore / Main light rail station in west Mesa.
-As with its neighbors at the casual north end of the shopping center, it’s an informal little order-at-the-counter place.
-The menu is written on whiteboards over the counter and is limited to fewer than two dozen items.
+It’s one of several tenants within the small food court at Mekong Plaza, a short walk from the Sycamore / Main light rail station in west Mesa.
+As with its neighbors at the north end of the shopping center, it’s an informal order-at-the-counter place with its menu displayed overhead.
 The seating at colorful tables is shared with neighboring restaurants.
 Be patient when waiting at the counter.
 Often, the staff are in back cooking but will come out to the front as soon as they are able.

 Slightly less meaty but equally tasty are appetizers made of flat, thick rice noodles.
 Banh beo are essentially rice coins topped with shrimp flakes and served with a fish oil sauce sprinkled with sliced chilies.
-Bahn nam are larger dumplings of rectangular shape steamed in banana leaves.
+Bahn nam are larger dumplings of rectangular shape stuffed with shrimp flakes and, once again, steamed in banana leaves.
 Staff are happy to show customers how to unwrap the leaves, anoint the dumplings with sauce, and then slice each one into manageable pieces.
-While this dish has ground shrimp inside, another version with clear dumplings has pork and whole shrimp with the tails still on.
-All these menu items come several to an order, making them ideal dishes to share as appetizers.
+Most of these items come several to an order, making them ideal to share as appetizers.

 66 S. Dobson Rd., Mesa AZ 85202